-TULSA, Okla. — Governor Stitt filed an emergency filing to "compel the City of Tulsa to enforce state and municipal laws within its jurisdiction. "
+TULSA, Okla. — Governor Stitt filed an emergency filing to "compel the City of Tulsa to enforce state and municipal laws within its jurisdiction."

-This agreement clarified if members of any tribe are cited with a municipal case in Muscogee Creek Territory within the City of Tulsa, they would be tried by the Muscogee Creek Nation's Court system.
+This agreement clarified that if members of any tribe are cited with a municipal case in Muscogee Creek Territory within the City of Tulsa, they would be tried by the Muscogee Creek Nation's Court system.

 Governor Stitt said in a press release:

-“More than anything, this is a public safety issue,” said Gov. Stitt.
-“No mayor has the authority to pick and choose which Oklahomans are subject to the laws of our state.
 By entering into this agreement, Mayor Nichols has essentially made Tulsa a sanctuary city with two systems of justice.
 One for those with tribal membership and one for everyone else.
 This makes our state less safe.”

 Stay in touch with us anytime, anywhere --